 Explain to children that food from each food group helps our bodies grow in different ways.
 If we only ate the same foods everyday, then our bodies may not get all the nutrition needed to be healthy and strong.
 Lastly, encourage the children to keep trying new foods.

-Thank the children for sampling the beans and etting their parents involved would be a good idea can benefit from trying new foods.
+Thank the children for sampling the beans and encourage them to tell their parents they want to try new foods.
+Getting their parents involved would be a good idea, since they can benefit from trying new foods as well.
 (Hand out recipe index cards.)

 Assessment: Ask the children to raise their hands if they liked, disliked and would eat the green beans raw or in a salad like the one sampled.

--
+-Can anyone tell me why eating a variety of foods is important?

 -Now that you’ve tried something new, will you try other new foods?

--
+-Why are green beans healthy?

 Closing: In summary, the lesson is to expose the children to new foods and include more variety in their diets to ensure adequate nutrition.
 Specifically, this lesson is to target ‘Green Beans’ as the new food to be tried in two different preparation styles (raw and in a bean salad).
-Green eans specifically are beneficial for good eyes, strong bones and high energy.
+Green beans specifically are beneficial for good eyes, strong bones, and high energy.

 Extension Options: